Kill The Germs, Don’t Kill The Vibe

 Stencils are either wiped with isopropyl alcohol or for more stubborn products, allowed to soak in isopropyl alcohol

-Paper towels are our most sanitary way of drying any tools and are disposed of afterward
+Paper towels are our most sanitary way of drying any tools and are disposed of afterwards.

 Hands are washed thoroughly before each session and sanitized after each child

 Artists are clean and showered before any face painting job/session.

 Teeth should be clean with nice fresh breath.
 Breath mints are a must-have in any face paint and makeup kit.